AdityaMayukhSom/dino.nvim/README.md

 dino.nvim supports formatting using Mason formatters:

 - For Python formatting, install `black` formatter using `:MasonInstall black`.
-- For Markdown, JavaScript, HTML, CSS etc files, install `prettier` using `MasonInstall prettier`.
+- For Markdown, JavaScript, HTML, CSS etc files, install `prettier` using `:MasonInstall prettier`.

 ## Key Bindings

-*(Keymaps section is coming soon!)*
+_(Keymaps section is coming soon!)_

 ## License

 dino.nvim is licensed under the GNU General Public License Version 3.0 (GPL-3.0).
 For details, please see the [LICENSE](./LICENSE) file.

+## Ongoing

+- A script to automate the installation process.